Denutres in the hands of a dentist

 How Long Does It Take to do Relining Dentures?

 Relining dentures are the most effective treatment for restoring the appearance of your smile.
-After you receive your reline, you can expect to have a better looking and feeling smile in just a few days.
+After you receive your reline, you can expect to have a better-looking and feeling smile in just a few days.
 The procedure is performed on an outpatient basis, and it typically takes just one hour.
 The entire process takes around 4 to 12 weeks, and you will return home after each appointment so you can rest comfortably during the healing process.

 What are the benefits of Relining Dentures?